Qumulo/qsplit/README.md

     --since

-parameter in this sample will be removed until the issue has been addressed in our product and REEST API.  ***
+parameter in this sample will be removed until the issue has been addressed in our product and REST API.  ***

 This python sample will use the read_dir_aggregates API to build a list of paths (in ~ logn time) that can be piped to rsync in order to optimize a migration *from* a qumulo cluster to another disk target.
 It could also easily be adapted to build a file list for RoboCopy in Windows environments.